-Notice to Maine Residents
+Notice to Maine Resident

-On or about March 5, 2021, AAFMAA provided written notice of this incident to all potentially affected individuals, which includes three hundred ninety (390) Maine residents.
-Written notice was provided in substantially the same form as the letter attached here as Exhibit A.
+On July 29, 2021, AAA began mailing written notice of this incident to potentially affected individuals, which includes approximately one (1) Maine resident.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.